duckhai1/LTC-For-Handwashing-classify/README.md

 - You can specify to enable train/test mode by --train / --test flag.
 Default both of them is true

-- You can also specify the custom path containing collection of train dataset or test dataset only through --trainData / --testData input
+- You can also enable feature to specify the custom collection of dataset through useCustomDataList flag.
+The list of train/valid/test data should be store in file which its path is declare in (LAYER_1_TRAIN_FILE, LAYER_1_TEST_FILE, LAYER_2_TRAIN_FILE, LAYER_2_TEST_FILE)

 - The property list is in **/src/property.py**.